spydirbyte/spy-threat-hunt/README.md

-If your system Python is externally managed (Kali, Debian 12+, recent Ubuntu) and `pip install` refuses to run, that's what the venv above is for — don't `--break-system-packages` unless you know you want to.
+If your system Python is externally managed (Kali, Debian 12+, recent Ubuntu) and `pip install` refuses to run, that's what the venv above is for that.
+Don't `--break-system-packages` unless you know you want to.

 ### Optional: enrichment API keys